doctrine/orm/docs/en/reference/partial-objects.rst

 .. warning::

-    Creating Partial Objects through DQL is deprecated and will be removed in the future (`Details
+    Creating Partial Objects through DQL is deprecated and will be removed in the future, use data transfer object support in DQL instead. (`Details
     <https://github.com/doctrine/orm/issues/8471>`_)

 A partial object is an object whose state is not fully initialized